Fahrudin Kuduzović: Playing career

 On 25 February last, shortly after the demise of Cork, Faz signed for Dundalk, and eight days later he made his debut for the Lilywhites when playing the full 90 minutes of their 1–0 win at Bray Wanderers on the opening day of the league campaign.
 The following weekend, on his first ever outing at Oriel Park, in his first Louth Derby, Faz scored a late equaliser against Drogheda as Dundalk came from 2–0 down to snatch an unlikely draw.
 In July, Kuduzović became the first Dundalk player to score on the European stage in almost 19 years when he netted against Grevenmacher in Stade Josy Barthel, Luxembourg.
 He struck again in the second leg at Oriel Park a week later to write his name into the history books as the first ever foreign player to score in both legs of a European tie for the club, as 2010 saw them compete in their 44th European game as they eventually bowed out to Levski Sofia in the UEFA Europa League second qualifying round.
 On 1 October 2010, Kuduzović scored his first career hat-trick with three second-half goals in a 3–0 win against Galway United at Oriel Park.
 He ended the season with 16 goals in all competitions, his highest ever return in a single season, to become Dundalk's most prolific scorer in the Premier Division since Peter Hanrahan in 1991.

 On 17 December 2010, Eintracht Trier announced that Kuduzović had signed for them, on a deal which will keep him at Moselstadion until at least 30 June 2011.
 He played over 100 league games for the club.

 After leaving Eintracht Trier in 2014, Kuduzović moved to Luxembourg to play for FC RM Hamm Benfica and US Mondorf before moving to current club, Blue Boys Muhlenbach.

 Coaching career

 Following the departure of Portuguese coach Paulo Gomes on 20 February 2018, Faz took over Blue Boys Muhlenbach as caretaker manager for the rest of the season.
 He was later confirmed as the manager for the 2018–19 season.

 On 13 May 2019 Eintracht Trier confirmed, that Faz would be returning to the club as assistant manager to his former teammate Josef Çınar for the 2019–20 season.

+In February 2026 Kuduzović returned to Luxembourg to manager National Division side Rodange 91.